EENI Global Business School

 Economy and Integration of Latin America and the Caribbean, Brazil, Mexico, Peru

-1. Introduction to the Latin American Economy
+1. Introduction to the Hispanic American Economy

 2. Economic Profile of Latin America